andrei-akatsyeu1/drift-track-designer/README.md

 - `-` button: Decrease image scale by 10%
 - `+` button: Increase image scale by 10%

+**Show Keys** (Checkbox)
+- Checkbox to enable/disable displaying shape keys on the canvas
+- When enabled, each shape displays its key (e.g., "05", "L", "E")
+- Text color: black for white shapes, white for red shapes

 **Measurement Tool** (📏)
 - Checkbox to enable/disable the measurement tool
 - When enabled, click two points on the canvas to measure distance